AmonShokhinAhmed/2DPathAPI/README.md

 Documentation can be found on corresponding [GitHub Pages site](https://amonshokhinahmed.github.io/2DPathAPI/).

 ## Further Notes
-Also serves as testing ground to try out different technologies like:
+Also served as testing ground to try out different technologies like:
 - Catch2
 - Cmake
 - Doxygen
 - Github Actions

+Which all in all was pretty useless without actually implementing the API.